 Follow the steps below to create an Amazon S3 Bucket and upload the Parquet file to that bucket:

-• Sign in to your AWS Management Console using this link.
+• Sign in to your AWS Management Console.

 • Under “Storage & Content Delivery”, select “S3” as shown in the image below.